 The company is one of few faucet manufacturers left in the world to integrate the entire production process in one company — from design and engineering, to casting, tooling and plating.
 The faucets are made almost completely by hand by the company's over 200 craftsmen in the THG factory in Bethancourt-Sur-Mer, Picardy.

 THG keeps very little stock.
 Most faucets are manufactured to order, so expect long, long lead times.
 Prices rise very quickly from mildly extortionate to stratospheric, depending on finish and options.
 You can buy a new car for the price of some THG faucets.
 Over 80% of its products are exported, and North America is its largest export market.

 As expensive as its products are, one would think a more robust and customer-friendly warranty would be in order.
 The mechanics of the faucets are warranted for just five years.
 This is despite an excellent ceramic cartridge value used in most THG faucets.
 Some finishes are warranted for five years, some for less, and some not at all.
 You have to read the specifications for each finish to find out how long the company expects it to last.

 In addition to manufacturing faucets for sale under its own brand name, THG manufactures faucets for other faucet companies.

-It has an ongoing relation with the U.S. importer, Waterworks.
-Most Waterworks faucets are made by THG.
+It has an ongoing relation with the U.S. importer, Most Waterworks faucets are made by THG.
 These are not THG designs.
-Waterworks designs are unique to Waterworks.
+Waterworks designs its own faucets.
 THG also distributes some of the Waterworks collection of faucets in Europe and Asia as its "Waterworks Collection" which it promotes as its "New York" style.
 In the U.S., by contrast, Waterworks faucets are promoted as the epitome of French styling.
 Certainly proof that style is a matter of viewpoint.

-If you have had an experience with a THG faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with THG faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.